Child Victims of Human Trafficking (Central Government Responsibility) Bill

 Groups Affected

-- Child victims of human trafficking (under 18): They will experience a shift in the responsible authority for their care and protection.
+- Child victims of human trafficking: They will experience a change in the agency responsible for their care, potentially affecting the quality and consistency of services received.

-- Central government (Secretary of State): They will gain responsibility and associated costs for the safeguarding and care of child victims of human trafficking.
+- Central government: They will assume responsibility for the care and protection of child victims of human trafficking, requiring significant resource allocation.

 Powered by nyModel